JamieWilson2000/MS1TonightIFancy/README.md

 # The Website Features

 - ## <u>As Submitted</u>
     - The finished website as it stands is a simplistic, very approachable site.
-One page to welcome the user and explain it's purpose with essentially one other page featuring the users selected choice.
+One page to welcome the user and explain the sites purpose, and from there the user will navigate to the recipe they wish to view.
+There is also a contact form for getting in touch with suggestions, complaints or compliments.
+At this stage of my skillset I have the user redirected back to the homepage once the submit button has been selected so as to keep the flow of the site constant.
     - I purposely decided to leave out a navigation button because I felt on this site it wouldn't be a necessary item.
 The options are right in front of the user.
 Perhaps as the site developed with more features there would be a need for one but for now I'm wanting to stick to the minimalistic style.
     - Navigation around the site consists of simple links.
 Each menu card on the landing page is selectable for accessing the selected option.
 On smaller screens the five card menu options become a dropdown menu, again with the five dinner choices all selectable to take the user to their choice.
-Additionally, at the bottom of the landing page there are the five choices of main ingredients, Chicken, Pork, Beef, Lamb, and Vegetarian, again all selectable links.<br>
+Additionally, at the bottom of the landing page there are the five choices of main ingredients, Chicken, Pork, Beef, Lamb, Vegetarian and the 'Get in Touch' option, again all selectable links.<br>
     The "recipe" page features a welcome banner, a tutorial video on how to make the selected dish, a list of the required ingredients, and the method for making the dish.
 Additionally, if the user decides the recipe is not the one they want, the remaining options are still at the bottom of the page, giving the user the opportunity to select another option.
     - As standard I have included social media links to Facebook, Twitter and Instagram which in the real world would all link to the business pages, at the moment they take the user to the log-in section of each.
 On the "recipe" pages, I have also included a link back to the homepage should the user wish to return to the start.
-The main banner title "Tonight I Fancy.." is also selectable in the "recipe" pages to take you back to the main page.
+The main banner title "Tonight I Fancy.." is also selectable in the "recipe" pages to take you back to the main page but I chose not to highlight it's usability, treat it more of an 'easter egg' that users can discover.
+There is the homepage icon at the bottom of the screen so the user should not feel stuck.
     - By means of support I have also made the titles of those responsible for providing the recipe and the tutorial videos selectable, taking the user to their respective home sites.

 - ## <u>Features I would include in the future</u>